Tension in Lebanon has eased drastically since Egypt's troubles hit the headlines, maybe it'll stay that way.

 Decent snow?
 This youtube clip was shot on Feb 6th a couple of years back: http://www.youtube.com/watch?v=tCvV4IGnkQQ&NR=1

 Looks alright to me!
-And apparently it is true, you can ski in the morning and swim at the beach in the afternoon during spring. almost 9 years ago
+And apparently it is true, you can ski in the morning and swim at the beach in the afternoon during spring. over 9 years ago

 I am currently in Lebanon and the situation is pretty stable.
 The ski slopes are far away from the capital, around 1hr 30min from Beirut.
 It has been snowing for the past couple of days and it's best to come in February when the snow is at its best.
 I suggest you head to the Mzaar Ski resort, they are organizing a winter festival throughout February.